 Like most VA panel TVs, the viewing angles are sub-par.
 This makes the image look washed out when viewed from the side, making it less ideal for large rooms or wide seating areas.
 If you need wide viewing angles, the 55 inch model of the Toshiba C350 Fire TV 2021 we tested has an IPS-like panel.

-Note that the flickering in the video is due to a combination of the backlight's flicker and the camera and isn't visible in person.
+Note that the flickering in the video is due to a combination of the backlight's flicker and the camera, and isn't visible in person.